nationalarchives/front-end-development-guide/2015/peer-review-pod.md

 4. Print specific styles are contained within in a ```@media = print``` block

 #### Reviewer comments

+Print versions of the details pages and the lists of organisations + places of deposit print with all the information showing.
+Presentation could be improved but no show stoppers.
+The homepage of POD doesn't print anything after the map image.
+However, it is less likely that this page will be printed as it is purely a navigation page.
+Worth fixing if there's time but less important than the other pages.

 #### Developer(s) actions in response